Collection Development Policy

 Lost, Missing, or Damaged Items

-Users are responsible for the items they check out.
-If an item is lost or damaged beyond use, the user will be charged a replacement fee (cost of the item or $100, whichever is less).
 The Library does not accept replacement copies.
 Items that are missing, lost, or damaged beyond repair are not automatically replaced, even when the library is reimbursed for these items.
-The decision to replace a book is made by Collection Management staff based on use, subject matter, and relevance to the needs of the faculty and students at Mines.
+The decision to replace a book is made by Collection Management staff based on use, subject matter, and relevance to the needs of Mines’ faculty and students.
 For example, funds may be used to buy the latest edition of a title or a comparable title.

 Gifts & Donations

-Due to staffing and space, the Library is not currently accepting physical donations for our general collection.
 This may change as staffing allows.
-However, there are two exceptions.
-First, we accept donations for the Course Readings Collection.
+However, there are two exceptions for specific collections.
+We.
+First, we accept donations for the Course Readings Collection and Course Readings Collection.
 Additionally, rare items of value to our special collections, maps, or government publications collections may be considered.
 Please view our Library Materials Donation policy for more information.
+Library Materials Donation policy for more information.

 The Library reserves the right to decline a donation.
 If a donation is accepted, the items become property of the Library.
 The Library holds the right to determine the retention, location, circulation, and disposition of the gift.
 Items not added to the library collection will be disposed of or recycled and will not be returned to the original donor.